Bummed: Touring and live performances

 In October 1988, Happy Mondays supported James on their tour of the UK.
-Following this, the band played four headlining shows across November and December 1988, closing the year with a support slot for New Order at the G-Mex centre.
+Following this, the band played four headlining shows across November and December 1988, closing the year with a support slot for New Order at the G-Mex Centre.
 Happy Mondays played "Performance" and "Do It Better", both of which Ryder picked, for Wilson's TV programme The Other Side of Midnight.
 A launch party for the album was held on 28 November 1989 at the Heaven club in London.
 Preceded by two UK shows, Happy Mondays embarked on a stint in mainland Europe in January and February 1989.
 As the band had run out of money by the tour's end, a few shows were quickly arranged afterwards so that they had enough funds to return home.
 A London show soon followed, where the members met Elektra A&R representative Howard Thompson.
 On 21 February 1989, the band did a Peel session, where they played "Mad Cyril" and "Do It Better".

 Following this, Happy Mondays went on a UK tour until mid-March 1989.
-They supported the Shamen for two dates in Ireland, before supporting My Bloody Valentine for three shows in France.
+They supported the Shamen for two dates in Ireland before supporting My Bloody Valentine for three shows in France.
 Prior to the Ireland shows, Bez was arrested by his father, who was a cop, for violating his bail conditions set during the making of Bummed.
 Bez's role was filled in by Andrew McKean, who previously worked with Saxe; Bez returned for the My Bloody Valentine shows.
 Happy Mondays played three UK shows in May 1989.
 Ryder and Bez flew to New York City, spending two days there drumming up publicity for a forthcoming tour.
 Happy Mondays appeared on the final episode of The Other Side of Midnight, where they performed "Mad Cyril" (changing the lyrics to reference Wilson) and "Wrote for Luck".
-In July and August 1989, the band toured across the Canada and the US supporting labelmates Pixies.
+In July and August 1989, the band toured across Canada and the US, supporting labelmates Pixies.